(Last updated on November 2nd, 2022)

 CorelDRAW was designed by the Ottawa-based company, Corel, to edit vector graphics.
-The program gives the user the ability to create vector-illustration, edit photography, and design great layouts.
+The program gives the user the ability to create vector illustrations, edit photography, and design great layouts.

 Adobe Photoshop is a professional raster-based software, initially designed to edit photographs but has been upgraded to become one of the best, most versatile programs on the market.
 Professionals and hobbyists use this program to create illustrations, retouch photographs, and so much more.

 - Plenty of powerful tools for editing photographs, creating digital illustrations, developing graphic design, and composing animation.

 - The interface is more organized and intuitive.

 - Adobe offers many avenues for support in addition to the third-party options for tutorials, plugins, and guides.

 - It’s a costly application in the long run with a monthly subscription rate of $20.99.